 Providers should understand and support your needs.
 Renew contacts annually.
-This facilitates learning of new resources that may have become available, and allows you to update contact information for your institution and the supplier.
+This facilitates learning of new resources that may have become available, and to update the contact information for your institution and the supplier

 This section lists the sources of supplies and services that might be needed in a disaster.